-For 25 years, Place2Be has been providing in-school emotional support to children and young people.
+For almost 30 years, Place2Be has provided in-school emotional support to children and young people.

 Place2Be’s first counsellor training course launches, funded by the Department of Health.
 Our goal was to equip counsellors in local communities with the specialist knowledge needed to work with children.
 This course, now known as our Foundation Course, is still delivered today.

 Place2Be launches a pilot programme in an Edinburgh school.
-The pilot was a success, and in 2004 we expanded our services to eight additional schools in Edinburgh.
+The pilot was a success, and in 2004 we expanded our services to eight other schools in Edinburgh.

-Our founder Benita Refson is awarded an OBE for services to children and families.
-In the same year, we launch our Secondary Transition Support service in secondary schools.
+Our founder Benita Refson is awarded an OBE for services to children, young people, and their families.
+The same year, we launch our Secondary Transition Support service in secondary schools.

-The first economic analysis of Place2Be's services finds that the £2m cost of supporting children with one-to-one sessions could produce a life-time cost-saving of £15m to society – meaning a net return on investment of 600% – because of the projected avoidance of long-term mental health problems.
-The analysis also finds that Place2Be weekly counselling is half the cost of CAMHS.
+The first economic analysis of Place2Be's services finds that the £2m cost of supporting children and young people with one-to-one sessions could produce a lifetime cost-saving of £15m to society.
+The projected avoidance of long-term mental health problems would mean a net return on investment of 600%.

-Her Royal Highness The Duchess of Cambridge becomes Royal Patron of Place2Be.
+Her Royal Highness, The Princess of Wales, becomes the Royal Patron of Place2Be.

-As part of Place2Be's 20th birthday celebrations, Children's Mental Health Week is launched.
-The week aims to raise awareness of children's mental health, the support available, and encourage conversations about mental health.
+As part of our 20th birthday celebrations, Place2Be launches Children's Mental Health Week.
+The week aims to raise awareness of children's and young people's mental health and the support available and encourage conversations about mental health.

-Place2Be is a founding partner of Heads Together, the mental health initiative spearheaded by The Royal Foundation of The Duke and Duchess of Cambridge.
-In the same year, Place2Be's founder, Benny Refson, is awarded a Damehood for Services to Education.
+Place2Be is a founding partner of Heads Together, the mental health initiative spearheaded by The Royal Foundation of The Prince and Princess of Wales.
+Place2Be's founder, Benny Refson, is awarded a Damehood for Services to Education the same year.

 Place2Be celebrates its 25th birthday.
-Funded by the Lord Mayor's Appeal, we launch a pilot programme with OnSide Youth Zones to explore if our in-school mental health services could be replicated in a youth club setting.
+Funded by the Lord Mayor's Appeal, we launch a pilot programme with OnSide Youth Zones to explore if we could replicate our in-school mental health services in a youth club setting.